 For example, going on a walk and being fed are two big, exciting moments in your dog’s day, so this will probably cause them to bark.
 The problem is easily fixed by merely hiding the leash, or preparing the food in a different room, so there is no chance of the spaniel getting overexcited.

-Springer spaniel Puppy Training – start them young
+Springer spaniel Puppy Barking – start them young to prevent problems later

 The best way to deal with excessive barking is to get through to your pup at a young age.
 Taking the dog to some professional training sessions (there will be plenty of cheap puppy training centers in your local area) is the best way to knock that instinctive need to use their voice out.